SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 As you can see the rounding error is now more like ``10^{-8}`` as we are using Float32 (the [OctahedralGaussianGrid](@ref OctahedralGaussianGrid) is another _exact_ grid).
 Note, however, that the returned `LowerTriangularMatrix` is of size 7x6, not 6x6 what we started from.
-We may change this in the future, but the underlying reason is that internally SpeedyWeather uses `LowerTriangularMatrix`s of size ``l_{max} + 2 \times m_{max} + 1``.
+The underlying reason is that internally SpeedyWeather uses `LowerTriangularMatrix`s of size ``l_{max} + 2 \times m_{max} + 1``.
 One ``+1`` on both degree and order for 0-based harmonics versus 1-based matrix sizes, but an additional ``+1`` for the degrees which is required by the meridional derivative.
 For consistency, all `LowerTriangularMatrix`s in SpeedyWeather.jl carry this additional degree but only the vector quantities explicitly make use of it.
 See [Meridional derivative](@ref) for details.

+For this interface to SpeedyTransforms this means that on a grid-to-spectral transform you will get one more degree than orders of the spherical harmonics by default.
 You can, however, always truncate this additional degree, say to T5 (hence matrix size is 6x6)
 ```@example speedytransforms
 spectral_truncation(alms2,5,5)
 ```